 Understand your dependencies

-Each build scan provides an interactive visualization of every dependency configuration resolved during that build.
+Each Build Scan provides an interactive visualization of every dependency configuration resolved during that build.
 You can search for dependencies across all projects within the build by name, and also by types of resolution such as dynamic version resolutions.

 dependencies